DataDog/integrations-core/adyen/README.md

 ### Configuration

 #### Webhook Configuration
 Configure the Datadog endpoint to forward Adyen events as logs to Datadog.
-See [Adyen webhook overview][2] for more details.
+For more details, see [Adyen webhook overview][2].

     1. Copy the generated URL inside the **Configuration** tab on the Datadog [Adyen integration tile][4].
     2. Sign in to your [Adyen][1] account with a user which has a **Merchant technical integrator** role along with default roles, and has access to **Company account and all associated merchant accounts**.